 Faced with a challenging capital market climate, particularly high importance attaches to preserving the value of assets under own management and the stability of the return.
 Hannover Re’s portfolio is therefore guided by the principles of a balanced risk / return profile and broad diversification.
 Based on a risk-averse asset mix, the investments reflect both the currencies and durations of our liabilities.
 Market price risks include equity risks, interest rate risks, currency risks, real estate risks, spread risks and credit risks.

 With a view to preserving the value of our assets under own management, we constantly monitor adherence to a trigger mechanism based on a clearly defined traffic light system that is applied across all portfolios.
 This system defines clear thresholds and escalation channels for the cumulative fluctuations in fair value and realised gains / losses on investments since the beginning of the year.
 These are unambiguously defined in conformity with our risk appetite and trigger specified information and escalation channels if a corresponding fair value development is overstepped.
-Despite the conservative orientation of our investment portfolio, it profited substantially from movements in interest rates and spreads over the course of the year and consistently boosted its fair value reserves.
-The escalation levels of the trigger mechanism were not activated at any point in time.

 The short-term loss probability measured as the “Value at Risk” (VaR) is another vital tool used for monitoring and managing market price risks.
 It is calculated on the basis of historical data, e. g. the volatility of the securities positions under own management and the correlation between these risks.
 As part of these calculations the decline in the fair value of our portfolio is simulated with a certain probability and within a certain period.
 The VaR of the Hannover Re Group determined in accordance with these principles specifies the decrease in the fair value of our securities portfolio under own management that with a probability of 95% will not be exceeded within ten trading days.
 A multi-factor model is used to calculate the VaR indicators for the Hannover Re Group.
 It is based on time series of selected representative market parameters (equity prices, yield curves, spread curves, exchange rates, commodity prices and macro-economic variables).
 All asset positions are mapped on the level of individual positions within the multi-factor model; residual risks (e. g. market price risks that are not directly explained by the multi-factor model) can be determined through back-calculation and are incorporated into the overall calculation.
 The model takes into account interest rate risks, credit and spread risks, systematic and specific equity risks, commodity risks and option-specific risks.Stress tests are conducted in order to be able to map extreme scenarios as well as normal market scenarios for the purpose of calculating the Value at Risk.
 In this context, the loss potentials for fair values and shareholders’ equity (before tax) are simulated on the basis of already occurred or notional extreme events.